mani2002/SimplexAPP/README.md

 # SimplexAPP
-The following Python code is an implementation of the simplex method for solving linear  programming problems with a graphical user interface (GUI)
+This Python code is an implementation of the simplex method for solving linear  programming problems with a graphical user interface (GUI)